HeLinChooi/react-template/README.md

 ## About

-This front end template created solely for faster bootstrapping of front-end project.
+HealthPath utilizes NFT and IPFS technologies to ensure a complete, secured and fully transparent medical journey for you.

 ## Setup

-### Packages

 ```
-npm install @mui/material clsx @craco/craco
+npm install
 ```

-_@mui/material_
-The out-of-the-box components will ease the development process a lot.

-_clsx_
-Utility package to combine styles

-_@craco/craco_
-Used to simplify importing in this project (by using `craco.config.js`)

-### Formatting
+Then

 ```
-npx husky-init
-npm install --save-dev pretty-quick prettier
-npx husky set .husky/pre-commit "npx pretty-quick --staged"
+npm start
 ```

-Used to format every files committed to maintain the readability of the code.
+to start the server and develop

-## Additonal folder/files compared to create-react-app
+## Note: Additonal folder/files compared to create-react-app

 - `.env`
 - `craco.config.js`